Hauler loading curbside junk into pickup truck in a neighborhood

 Dropcurb picks up appliances same-day in St. Petersburg for $104 flat — no wait, no annual limits, no restrictions.

 Four pickups per year.
-Twelve-week waits possible.
+Up to 12-week waits between zones.

 What happens to your appliance after pickup